haroldgt/ScatteringContext/README.md

 To evaluate the LCD performance, you will need to **download** the required datasets.

 - SemanticKITTI Dataset- [Baidu Drive](https://pan.baidu.com/s/1LL2LItLEQpOt4HLWodTpWQ?pwd=qaos)(access code: qaos).
-We have provided the groundtruth Pose of this dataset in Groundtruth_pose folder.
+<br> We have provided the groundtruth Pose of this dataset in Groundtruth_pose folder.
 ```
 ./
 ├──